Skip to main content

 Handshake connects UC Davis students with prospective on-campus and off-campus employers, allowing students to search for internships and jobs (including student employment and Work-Study).

-Work-Study FAQs
+Work-study FAQs

 Site Logo